arodmail/aws-doc/README.md

 ![aws-vpc-subnets.png](img%2Faws-vpc-subnets.png)

 Within the VPC, subnets are created across multiple Availability Zones (AZs).
-Worker nodes are deployed into these subnets.
+Worker nodes are deployed into the subnets.

 ##### Security Groups